Rest Isn’t Lazy: The Science of Downshifting

 Why rest has a bad reputation

+Culturally, rest has been framed as something you earn, justify, or outgrow.
+But biologically, rest is maintenance.
 The Mayo Clinic explains that ongoing stress without adequate recovery increases the risk of anxiety, sleep disruption, cardiovascular strain, and emotional exhaustion.
-Rest isn't indulgent — it's preventative care.
+Rest isn't indulgent.
+It's preventative care.

 Why the body needs help letting go

 Many people say: "I try to rest, but I can't relax."
-That's because rest isn't a thought — it's a state.
+That's because rest isn't a thought.
+It's a state.
 The nervous system responds to physical cues:

-Reduced sensory input and stimulation
+Reduced input

 These physical cues help the body feel safe enough to release vigilance.
-This is where tools that work with the nervous system — not against it — matter most.
+This is where tools that work with the nervous system, not against it, matter most.

 How gentle pressure supports downshifting